codingmaybe/Coursera-machine-learning/README.md

 #coding with MATLAB

-#only including coding exercise, no quiz contained
+#only include coding exercise, no quiz contained